wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

     The hierarchy defines the path of <strong>escalation</strong> if alerts are not addressed on a timely manner.

-    The hierarchy also defines which supervisor takes over if a subordinate is not available.
+    The hierarchy also defines which supervisor takes over if an Administrator is not available.

     To ensure that it's intentional, the more secure enterprises restrict <strong>deletion actions</strong> to be performed only by the administrator above the administrator of a cell in the diagram.